 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be in 2028.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

-The Duke PA Program consistently has a PANCE pass rate above the national average.
+- Actual Outcome: The Duke PA Program 5-year (2016-2020) first-time PANCE pass rate is 97% versus the national average of 95%.